Advertisement

 1 / 9

-Many of us have experienced a minor injury, like a scraped knee, a blister from breaking in a new pair of shoes or a splinter from a wooden park bench.
-But you needn’t suffer through the pain—and, in fact, you shouldn’t leave these minor maladies unattended.
+Many of us have experienced a minor injury, like a scraped knee, a blister from breaking in a new pair of shoes, or a splinter from a wooden park bench.
+But you don’t have to suffer through the pain—and, in fact, you shouldn’t leave these minor maladies unattended.

-Jared White, MD, the medical director for the Department of Emergency Medicine at Overland Park Regional Medical Center in Overland Park, Kansas, shares the safest and speediest treatment options for eight common injuries, and signs you should have them checked out by a healthcare provider.
+Jared White, MD, an emergency medicine specialist in North Kansas City, Missouri, shares the safest and speediest treatment options for eight common injuries, and signs you should have them checked out by a healthcare provider (HCP).

 2 / 9